 Goals for Cohort Composition

+The Leadership Academy is subsidized by a team of funding partners, and participants are selected without regard to their ability to pay.
+However, contributions from organizations and individuals help underwrite costs and ensure the long-term sustainability of the Academy.
 Because significant Continuing Legal Education (CLE) and other continuing education credits are available for participants (approximately 25 credit hours, including 5 or more Ethics hours), Fellows are strongly encouraged to seek contributions from their organizations’ professional development budgets.

 Questions & Assistance